-The Loading... program is designed in accordance with The New York State Education Department’s certification regulations, the National Council of Accreditation for Teacher Education (NCATE) standards, and the National Council of Teachers of Mathematics (NCTM) standards, along with Advisory Board recommendations and alumni feedback.
+The Loading... program is designed in accordance with The New York State Education Department’s certification regulations, the Council for the Accreditation of Educator Preparation (CAEP) standards, and the National Council of Teachers of Mathematics (NCTM) standards, along with Advisory Board recommendations and alumni feedback.
 The program leads to Initial/Professional Certification in Adolescence Education: Mathematics (grades 7-12), with a possible extension for Middle Childhood Education: Mathematics (grades 5-6).

 What You Will Learn:

 - Effective research-based teaching practices to make mathematics exciting and accessible in the classroom.

 - Core content knowledge and strategies to create engaging lesson plans in alignment with Common Core Mathematics Standards.

 - Approaches for effectively teaching students to ask good questions, think logically and solve complex problems; skills that help learners excel across all subjects.

 - Creative techniques for integrating technology into the teaching of mathematics.